Is Student Loan Forgiveness Real?

 Teacher Loan Forgiveness

-The Teacher Loan Forgiveness program allows teachers who work in low-income schools for five full, consecutive years to qualify for student loan forgiveness of up to $17,500.
-You can view the low-income schools listed in the TCLI Directory.
+The Teacher Loan Forgiveness program allows teachers who work in a qualifying low-income school for five full, consecutive years to qualify for student loan forgiveness of up to $17,500 on Direct Loans (subsidized and unsubsidized) and Federal Stafford Loans (subsidized and unsubsidized).

 Under some circumstances, you can receive forgiveness under both the Teacher Loan Forgiveness program and the Public Service Loan Forgiveness program.
 But the teaching service terms for eligibility can’t be served at the same time.
 You must be current in your loan payments to qualify for forgiveness.